 As in Section 3 we start by considering the case of the forced response in a resting atmosphere, i.e. choosing $\Delta T=0$ in Equation 1.
 The corresponding time-mean response was shown in Figure 2.
-Figures 11a and b show the instantaneous ψ and PV response to a steady localised heating with two different heating magnitudes, while Figures 11c and d show the corresponding time evolution of the azonal (with zonal mean subtracted) anomaly response along the 20° latitude line.
+Figures 11a and b show the instantaneous $\psi$ and PV response to a steady localised heating with two different heating magnitudes, while Figures 11c and d show the corresponding time evolution of the azonal (with zonal mean subtracted) anomaly response along the $20^{\circ}$ latitude line.
 A clear qualitative difference between both cases with different forcing strength can be seen.

-The response to the weak forcing ($Q_0 = 0.5 \text{ K/day}$) (Figs. 11a and c) is entirely steady and simply consists of a westwards extending beta-plume which slowly decays with distance to the forcing, probably due to the weak thermal damping of the model (as also mentioned in Section 3.1).
-In the case with a strong heating ($Q_0 = 5 \text{ K/day}$) (Figs. 11b and d) the behaviour of the model is completely different.
-In this case the system exhibits a periodic creation and westward shedding of vortices

-(or eddies) from the region of (steady) heating, inducing a strong temporal and zonal variability.
-Note that these structures represent distinct and coherent eddies, rather than a zonally propagating Rossby wave, to the extent that they correspond to closed contours in the full PV field.
+The response to the weak forcing ( $Q_0=0.5$ K/day) is entirely steady and simply consists of a westwards extending beta-plume which slowly decays with distance to the forcing, probably due to the weak thermal damping of the model (as also mentioned in Section 3.1).
+In the case with a strong heating ( $Q_0=5$ K/day) the behaviour of the model is completely different.
+In this case the system does exhibit a periodic creation and westward shedding of vortices from the region of (steady) heating, inducing a strong temporal and zonal variability.
+The eddies propagate westward at an essentially constant speed of about 12 m/s, indicated by the constant slope of the diagonal line in Figure 11d.
+The spontaneously emerging temporal variability of the response to a steady forcing that can be seen in Figure 11 is a potential explanation for the observed phenomenon of westward eddy shedding in relation with the observed monsoon anticyclone (e.g., Figure 10).